Is there any good researched cold shower evidence for health? And are cold baths any good for you?

 Cold shower evidence research at the Department of Radiation Oncology at Virginia Commonwealth University School of Medicine showed that short cold showers can stimulate the brain’s blue spot, the area where most noradrenaline is created.
 The result?
 Less depression!
 (I don’t have the reference for this, and would be grateful if someone could tell me.)

 This cold shower evidence research showed that exposure to wet heat (hot showers, saunas and jacuzzis) decreased sperm motility.
 The researchers considered that you could reverse this by ceasing wet heat exposure.

 Research done under the auspices of the British Thrombosis Research Institute apparently showed that the metabolic rate increases after cold exposure.
-Other German research backs this.
+Other German research, above, backs this.

 If you look in the research lists, you’ll find a good deal of proposed research by Nikolai Shevcuk on the benefits of cold immersion.
 However, there’s not much actual research by him or done as a result of his proposals, at least, as far as I can see.
 Still, click the links for lots of citations and suggestions for further reading.